Gnostic Psychology – Part 3 (Self-Observation and the Three Brains)

 2. Emotional (or feeling)

 Each of these centers performs a specific function which must first be understood in all their potential manifestations, and later they must be observed in oneself.
-Besides these five there are two more functions which appear only in higher states of consciousness: one, superior emotional function, and the other, superior intellectual function.
+Besides these five there are two more functions which appear only in higher states of consciousness: one, superior emotional function (which appears in the state of self-consciousness), and the other, superior intellectual function (which appears in the state of objective consciousness).

 As we are not in these states of consciousness we cannot study these functions or experiment with them, and until then, we can only learn about them indirectly from those who have attained or experienced them.
 Self-study must begin with the study of the five functions in order to understand them.